 To recover compensation for injuries suffered in a tractor-trailer collision, it is necessary to demonstrate the negligence or wrongdoing of one or more other parties that caused the accident.

 It is important to contact an attorney as soon as possible following an accident, as time-sensitive evidence may be needed.
-Records of trucking companies, video footage, and other records may be erased, and other evidence becomes less reliable with the passage of time.
+Liable parties can erase commercial trucking company records, video footage, and other records.
+Bystander testimony also becomes less reliable over time.